 Cloud automation provides long-term benefits for the up-front cost of purchasing a cloud automation platform and configuring it as desired.
 Once a process has been defined, it can be repeated over and over with little or no manual intervention and even set to run on a fixed schedule.
-There are some of the benefits of cloud automation.

-As organizations introduce cloud automation into their IT infrastructure, they reduce the amount of hands-on effort needed to manage their cloud-based operations.
+As organizations introduce cloud automation into their IT infrastructure, they reduce the hands-on effort needed to manage their cloud-based operations.
 Not only will routine processes take less time, but in some cases, they can be set to happen automatically.
 Fewer manual processes also mean fewer errors, so your teams will spend less time diagnosing and debugging and more time getting things done.

 Continuous deployment is all about automating the application deployment pipeline to increase the frequency of application updates.
-Software development teams striving for Continuous Deployment or working in the DevOps paradigm can benefit significantly from cloud automation tools that enable them to automate deployments to a cloud-based IT environment.
+Software development teams striving for continuous deployment or working in the DevOps paradigm can benefit significantly from cloud automation tools that enable them to automate deployments to a cloud-based IT environment.

 Quality assurance and testing functions are also effectively enabled by cloud automation.
 A cloud automation platform can allocate computing resources for the workload of tests to be completed and provision the virtual machines needed to conduct the testing.

-Cloud automation drives organizational innovation by streamlining repetitive tasks so your most talented developers, IT operators and security experts can do more of what they're good at instead of being bogged down with repetitive administrative tasks that drive little value.
+Cloud automation drives organizational innovation by streamlining repetitive tasks so your most talented developers, IT operators and security experts can do more of what they're good at, instead of being bogged down with repetitive administrative tasks that drive little value.
 Cloud automation helps organizations leverage the creativity and expertise of their best people to solve real problems instead of performing routine fixes or daily operational tasks.

 IT organizations are responsible for monitoring the performance of cloud-based applications, even when leveraging cloud automation to perform scheduled maintenance activities and updates.
 Even teams that do continuous deployment require a constant flow of data to support decision-making and quality control.
 Sumo Logic helps software development teams monitor the most important metrics and events on the network, such as:

 Virtual machine operational statistics

-- Network loads and volume
+Network loads and volume